-Dustin Ryan Fowler…graduated in 2013 from West Laurens HS (Ga.), where he was named regional "Player of the Year" as a senior.
+Dustin Ryan Fowler...Wife’s name is Madison...Is a 2013 graduate of West Laurens (GA) High School, where he was named the Player-of-the-Year as a senior.

 Spent the entire season at Triple-A Las Vegas where he batted .277 with a career-high 25 home runs and a career-high 89 RBI in 130 games…also had career bests in runs (98), hits (154), walks (42), hit by pitches (6), at-bats (556) and strikeouts (145)…his batting average was his lowest since 2014… tied for second in the Pacific Coast League in hits, ranked sixth in runs, tied for sixth in total bases (265) and tied for seventh in triples (7)…tied for second in the A's farm system in hits, ranked third in runs, fourth in home runs, RBI and total bases, tied for fifth in triples, sixth in extra-base hits (54) and eighth in slugging (.477) and OPS (.810)…hit .288 (115-for-399) against right-handed pitchers compared to .248 (39-for-157) against left-handers…12 of his 25 home runs came with runners on base…was 6-for-14 (.429) with a grand slam with the bases loaded…batted .370 with six home runs in the first inning…had a .330 batting average over innings one through four, a .224 average from the fifth inning on…started 88 games in center field, 28 in right field and six in left field…had six assists in 124 games overall in the outfield and committed three errors for a .988 fielding percentage…also batted .308 in six games as the designated hitter…hit in every spot in the order except ninth and saw his most playing time with 91 games batting second.